Reviews You Can Rely On

 We've put together four key considerations, including the type of filtration system, available space, and budget, to help you find the best water filtration for your home.

 Depending on your household size, you may opt for larger capacity systems.
 While the simplicity and ease of use of a pitcher is great, larger households may find themselves refilling too often, especially if you use your filtered water for everything from drinking to boiling pasta and watering your houseplants.
 For those who consume more water, an under-the-sink option may work best for your needs.
 Also, consider how much free space you have.
-While under-the-sink options help keep counter space free, under-the-sink models will have to have a place to potentially store a tank along with the filters.
+Under-the-sink options help keep counter space free, but you will have to clear a place to potentially store a tank along with the filters.

 Periodic maintenance of your water filter system is key to maintaining proper filtration.
-Some systems require changing filters after only two months, while others can run the same filter for a year (or longer, depending on use).
-A simple pitcher-style system will typically only need one filter type to be replaced, while more complex filtration systems, such as reverse osmosis filters, will require different replacements depending on the filter stage.
-For those undecided on a filtration system, consider if the extra maintenance costs and time are worth it for the extra filtration capabilities.
+Some systems require changing filters after only two months, while others can run the same filter for a year (or longer, depending on usage).
+A simple pitcher-style system typically only needs one filter type to be replaced, while more complex filtration systems, such as reverse osmosis filters, require different replacements depending on the filter stage.
+For those undecided on a filtration system, consider whether the extra maintenance costs and time are worth it for the extra filtration capabilities.

 Installation of under-the-sink systems involves a variety of different parts and often requires cutting pipe and drilling for installation of the faucet.
-If you feel comfortable with DIY projects, installing a filtration system can be fairly straightforward, but if you're renting, have limited space under your sink, or are just not keen to self-install, it's worth thinking about options that live on the counter.
+If you feel comfortable with DIY projects, installing a filtration system can be fairly straightforward.
+However, if you're renting, have limited space under your sink, or are not keen on self-installation, it's worth considering options that can be placed on the counter.

 Conclusion

-Here at GearLab, we aim to provide you with first-hand knowledge from our testing experience so that you can purchase the best products that suit your needs and budget.
-For water filters, we looked closely at the subtle nuances that set the pitchers and countertop models apart from the under-the-sink versions.
-Whether you are looking to improve the taste of city water or want to have the perfect tasting replenishment for that wedding or backyard BBQ, we hope you now have the knowledge to buy the perfect water filter for you.
+Here at GearLab, we aim to provide you with firsthand knowledge from our testing experience, so you can purchase the best products that suit your needs and budget.
+For water filters, we looked closely at the subtle nuances that set pitchers, faucet models, and under-the-sink versions apart from one another.
+Whether you are looking to improve the taste of city water or want the perfect-tasting refreshment for a wedding or backyard BBQ, we hope you now have the knowledge to buy the perfect water filter for you.

 At GearLab, we cover in-depth reviews on a variety of products, spanning goods from air purifiers to blood pressure monitors.
 If you're looking for some new home or kitchen appliances, we've got testing-backed opinions on the top-rated air fryers and vacuum cleaners.